rstudio/rmarkdown/authoring_shiny.md

 ![Shiny Code](images/shiny-code.png)

-Shiny Docs aren't limited to longer form HTML documents, you can also embed Shiny components directly within HTML presentations:
+You can also embed Shiny components directly within HTML presentations:

 ![Shiny Presentation](images/shiny-run-presentation.png)

-Shiny Docs combine the expressiveness of R Markdown with the interactivity of Shiny.
+These documents combine the expressiveness of R Markdown with the interactivity of Shiny.
 These documents can be run locally on the desktop or be deployed to [ShinyApps](http://shinyapps.io) or Shiny Server v1.2 (see the [Deployment] section below for more details).

 ## Getting Started

 ### Prerequisites

-Working with Shiny Docs requires an up to date version of the [RStudio Preview Release](http://www.rstudio.com/ide/download/preview) (v0.98.922 or later) so be sure to update RStudio before trying out these features.
+Working with interactive documents requires an up to date version of the [RStudio Preview Release](http://www.rstudio.com/ide/download/preview) (v0.98.922 or later) so be sure to update RStudio before trying out these features.

-The [RStudio Preview Release](http://www.rstudio.com/ide/download/preview) includes everything you need to create Shiny documents (including the latest development version of the Shiny package).
+The [RStudio Preview Release](http://www.rstudio.com/ide/download/preview) includes everything you need to create interactive documents (including the latest development version of the Shiny package).
 If you are not using RStudio you can also install the required versions of **rmarkdown** and **shiny** as follows:

 ```r
 devtools::install_github(c("rstudio/shiny", "rstudio/rmarkdown"))
 ```

-### Creating a Shiny Doc
+### Creating an Interactive Document

-To create a new Shiny Doc open the **New R Markdown** dialog in RStudio and choose to create a document with the "Shiny Document" template:
+To create a new interactive document open the **New R Markdown** dialog in RStudio and choose to create a document with the "Shiny Document" template:

 ![New R Markdown Shiny Document](images/new-shiny-document.png)